Prapti-044/dis-viz/README.md

 docker build -t dis-viz .  		      	# build the docker from Dockerfile docker run -p 8080:8080/tcp dis-viz  	# run the docker at port 8080
 ```
+Note: The Docker image includes pre-compiled binaries.
+As a result, custom binaries cannot be loaded or analyzed within this containerized environment.

 ### Run on Local machine